Mineral Makeup – Fact vs Fiction

 Dirty Little Secret

-Mica (found in EVERY mineral makeup) is a group of silicate minerals that are widely distributed in different types of rock.
+MICA (found in EVERY mineral makeup) is a group of silicate minerals that are widely distributed in different types of rock.
 Because Mica comes from the earth it may contain trace amounts of heavy metals.
-The levels of heavy metals in Mica are regulated by the FDA, and the small amounts that may eventually be in cosmetic do not pose a risk to human health.
+The levels of heavy metals in Mica are regulated by the FDA, and the small amounts that may eventually be in cosmetics do not pose a risk to human health.

-BUT if the crystals are not ground/milled finely enough (150µm or less), they will cause topical abrasion to the skin during makeup application.
+BUT… if the mica crystals are not ground/milled finely enough (150µm or less), they will cause topical abrasion to the skin during makeup application.
 So, while you’re busy swirling, tapping and buffing that mineral makeup into your skin, you’re actually creating microscopic incisions all over your face, making it vulnerable to possible infection and environmental damage.
-This is especially problematic for anyone with tender or delicate skin.
+This is especially problematic for anyone with tender or delicate skin (acneic, rosacea, eczema, etc.).

 Mineral makeup is great for sun protection.